KeyboardGames/FaxPixel/README.md

 You only need to include fax.hpp, pixel.hpp, and convert.hpp in your code.
 The other two files with this library ("main.cpp" and "color.fax"), are only there for example.
-Also please put the fax.cpp, pixel.cpp, and convert.cpp files in the same directory as fax.hpp, pixel.hpp, and convert.hpp.
+Also please put the fax.cpp, pixel.cpp, and convert.cpp files in the same directory as fax.hpp, pixel.hpp, and convert.hpp (also the "bitmap" folder is needed in the same directory).

 Project Status: FaxPixel is currently still being worked on, but can be used.